Cícero (footballer)

-Cícero Santos (born 26 August 1984), simply known as Cícero, is a Brazilian professional footballer who plays as a central or attacking midfielder.
+Cícero Santos (born 26 August 1984), simply known as Cícero, is a former Brazilian professional footballer who played as a central or attacking midfielder.

 Career

 Early career

 During his time at Fluminense, Cícero proved himself to be a versatile player.
 He featured as an attacking midfielder, a defensive midfielder, a wide player and a striker.
 Cícero featured heavily in Fluminense's Copa Libertadores Campaign of 2008, scoring vital goals in the group stages, including a beautiful free kick in the 6–0 demolition of Arsenal de Sarandí at the Maracaña in Rio de Janeiro.
 Cícero was the only Flu player to convert his penalty kick during the shoot out in the final defeat against LDU Quito of Ecuador.

 Hertha BSC

 Cicero made his Bundesliga debut for Hertha on 17 August 2008 against Eintracht Frankfurt.
 He established himself as a regular, playing all but one game in the 2008–09 season.

 São Paulo

 After one and half-year playing for São Paulo, on 1 January 2013, Brazilian press confirmed that Cícero would break his contract with the club for 2013 season.